georgekhananaev/youtube-video-editor-api-uploader/README.md

 * Uploading to YouTube automatically the file with all pre-set details such as: title, description, keywords, thumbnail, etc...
 * Made to save time, you can run the app multiple times simultaneity and uploading videos to different channels.

+#### Video Uploader functions:
+1. Uploading Video (edited file)
+2. Adding Title
+3. Adding Complete Description + urls + emojis + tags + any info you desire all languages supported.
+4. Adding YouTube tags
+5. Video will be "Private", can edit status manually once uploaded.
+Note: you can't upload with API as public=unless you pass the audit with Google.
+6. Uploading thumbnail photo (To make this feature work, your YouTube account must be confirmed)

 ## Version 2.x.x (GUI Interface)

 ![alt text](https://raw.githubusercontent.com/Fixitpanda/youtube-video-editor-api-uploader/main/screenshorts/ver2.x.png)

 ## Version 1.x.x (Script only)
 ![alt text](https://raw.githubusercontent.com/Fixitpanda/youtube-video-editor-api-uploader/main/screenshorts/ver1.x.png)

-#### Video Uploader
-1. Uploading Video (uploading edited file)
-2. Adding Title
-3. Adding Complete Description + urls + emojis + tags + any info you desire
-4. Adding tags
-5. Video will be "Private", edit status manually once uploaded.
-Note: you can't upload with API as public.
-Unless you pass audit with Google
-6. Uploading thumbnail photo (YouTube account must be confirmed)

 ## How to use?
 1. Download and install Python 3.10 or newer if you don't have.